LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/integration/signature-sessions/index.md

 ﻿# Signature sessions - Rest PKI Core

-> [!NOTE]
-> This article currently only covers integration on .NET or through direct API calls.
-We'll soon have integration with PHP (Jan 2021) and Java (Feb 2021)

 **Signature sessions** are a [Rest PKI Core](../../index.md) feature which enable your users to perform digital signatures without requiring you to implement a signature web page on your app.